Srik Narayanan MA (Cantab) MSci MSc RSME

 My practice also draws significantly from my training in Focusing and Authentic Movement, as well as training and longstanding engagement with contemplative practice, dance, improvisation, drama, performance and creative practice.

 My approach to practice is that it is always an enquiry and I value non-expertise most highly.
 My trainings have, above all, offered me skills that allow me to rest in a position of not-knowing, so that I can be curious about what is unknown and receptive to what is emerging.
-I believe that any encounter in life offers the potential for learning and I value what my clients and students have to teach me.
+I believe that any encounter in life offers the potential for learning and I value what each of my clients, students and the other-than-human has to teach me.